 Christopher completed LLB (Hons) and BA degrees at Victoria University in 2008.
 He currently works as a member of Parliament for the National Party.

-Richard was the winner of the Premier A grade in 2006, and also won the Suffrage Cup.
+Richard was from Scots College.
+At School he was the winner of the Premier A grade in 2006, and also won the Suffrage Cup.
 He was a runner-up at the NZ Schools’ Debating Champs in 2006, and named as a member of the NZ Schools’ Debating Team.

 As an adjudicator he has been the chief adjudicator at nearly every New Zealand tournament and has also judged a quarter final at the World Debating Champs and the Australiasian Debating Champs.